SigMaNet: One Laplacian to Rule Them All: Our proposal: the and

 Theorem~\ref{prop:sign-direction-invariant} shows that the behavior of $L^{\sigma}$ is consistent with applications where the graph models a flow relationship in which flipping the sign of an edge coincides with flipping its direction.
-Indeed, for scenarios where the weights represent flow values, it is reasonable to assume that a negative flow from $i$ to $j$ correspond to a positive flow from $j$ to $i$.
+This applies to, among others, scenarios where the weights represent flow values such as cash flows, where it is reasonable to assume that a negative flow from $i$ to $j$ correspond to a positive flow from $j$ to $i$.